Athozs/hass-additional-ca/README.md

 - Manually remove the private CA files from the `/usr/local/share/ca-certificates/` directory inside the HA container.
 - Then, manually update the CA trust store by running the command `update-ca-certificates` inside the HA container.

-#### 10.2.2.
+#### 9.2.2.
 HAOS - Home Assistant Operating System

-To reset the CA trust store in Home Assistant from a HAOS or Supervised installation, you can reset the Certifi CA bundle:
+To reset the CA trust store in Home Assistant from a HAOS or Supervised installation:

 - Turn off Protection mode in the SSH add-on to enable the `docker` CLI (Settings \> Add-ons \> SSH \> turn off Protection mode).
 - Connect to HAOS via SSH, then from the command line, run the following to stop and remove the `homeassistant` Docker container inside HAOS and reboot HAOS: